christophstrasen/PromiseKeeper/docs/guides/policy.md

 - schedules a retry using an internal pacemaker (driven by `Events.OnTick`),
 - retries the **last seen situation payload** (PromiseKeeper does not “re-sense” the world).

+Intent: retries are for transient failures (ordering hiccups, rare engine nils, timing edges).
+If you regularly need to “wait until the world is ready”, model that upstream by having the situation emit later (when the `subject` is ready) instead of relying on long-running retries.

 Fields:
 - `retry.maxRetries` (default `3`)
   - counts failures